magcode/mqtt-tools/remotekeys/readme.md

 ## Auto-Repeat
-Some keys /e.g. `KEY_VOLUMEUP` support auto-repeat.
+Some keys (e.g. `KEY_VOLUMEUP`) support auto-repeat.
 If you hold the key multiple MQTT messages will be triggered.

 # Notes
 * You cannot use the mouse feature with this tool.